-Because each borough offers something unique and fun to enjoy, knowing what you want to get out of life in NYC is essential to understanding what the best location to live for you will be.
+Because each borough offers something unique and fun to enjoy, knowing what you want to get out of life in NYC is essential to understanding the best location to live for you.

 Renting a Home: Queens

-You can rent large homes in Queens for about 50% of the cost for something of a similar size in Brooklyn.
+You can rent large homes in Queens for about 50% of the cost for something similar to Brooklyn.
 That means you can have a larger yard, chances to interact with your neighbors, and even a spot for parking in some neighborhoods.

 Owning a Home: Staten Island